 What better way can there be to impart the lesson of similes, than with a drawing activity?
 Children will be enthusiastically engaged in this worksheet of illustrating the nouns that make up the simile.

-Children of grades 3 and 4, will easily assimilate the use of similes to convey meaning quickly and effectively, with this 'to-do' activity using expressive picture cards.
+Children of 3rd grade and 4th grade, will easily assimilate the use of similes to convey meaning quickly and effectively, with this 'to-do' activity using expressive picture cards.